 The knee-to-outside elbow plank is another excellent variation of the traditional plank.
 It solidifies the abdominal muscles, especially the internal and external oblique.

-How to: Staying in a forearm plank position, bring your right knee from the outside to touch your right elbow and return it back and repeat on the opposite side.
+How to: Staying in a forearm plank position, bring your right knee from the outside to touch your right elbow, return it back, and repeat on the opposite side.

 41. Leg Raises

-The leg raise is another cardio exercise for the stomach.
+Leg raise is another cardio exercise for the stomach.
 It works on the lower part of your abs.
-Exposing lower abs is challenging, but you can incorporate exercise like leg raise to thicken those muscles.
+Exposing lower abs is challenging, but you can incorporate exercises like leg raises to thicken those muscles.

 42. Toe Touch Crunches